 The practice had a comprehensive business continuity plan in place for major incidents such as power failure or building damage.
 The plan included emergency contact numbers for staff.
-The practice had a branch site and incorporated this in the plan so that either site could be used in the event of an emergency.
+The practice was a branch site and the plan incorporated this in the plan so that either site could be used in the event of an emergency.